webpack-contrib/mini-css-extract-plugin/README.md

             loader: MiniCssExtractPlugin.loader,
             options: {
               // you can specify a publicPath here
-              // by default it use publicPath in webpackOptions.output
+              // by default it uses publicPath in webpackOptions.output
-              publicPath: '../'
+              publicPath: '../',
+              hot: process.env.NODE_ENV === 'development'
             }
           },
           "css-loader"